PNNL-CompBio/Snekmer/docs/source/getting_started/config.rst

 ===========================================

-To run Snekmer, the user must specify parameters either in a configuration file (.YAML) or by specifying them on the command line using the -C or --config option.
+To run Snekmer, the user must specify parameters either in a configuration file (.YAML) or by specifying them as command line arguments using -C or --config.
 A template ``config.yaml`` file is included in the
 `resources directory <https://github.com/PNNL-CompBio/Snekmer/tree/main/resources>`_.

 The example YAML files included are: